 Project Summary

-What’s the problem that UC Boulder is trying to solve?
+What’s the problem that CU Boulder is trying to solve?

-Frequent one-on-one tutoring can significantly help in reducing the differences in academic performance among students.
-But tutoring remains hard to scale.
+High-dosage tutoring can significantly help in reducing the differences in academic performance among students.
+But tutoring, while maintaining quality of service, remains hard to scale [2].
 It’s also very expensive, and many tutoring programs rely on recruitment of tutors who may possess college degrees but lack formal training in education or licensure to teach.

 What does the intervention do?